 Chemsol’s High Heat Coating is a silicone coating designed to withstand temperatures of up to 1200 degrees Fahrenheit.
 There must be metal to coating contact between the substrate and the coating.
 Do not use a primer.
-This coating may be brushed, rolled or sprayed.
+This heat resistant aluminum paint may be brushed, rolled or sprayed.

 Note: please refer to the appropriate technical performance specification, TT-P-28, and applicable technical documents under the MSDS/Documents Tab.